PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 * 2 TB hard drive, 7200RPM, 3.5", SATA.
 * 2.5" 256 GB SATA Solid State Drive.
 * 256 GB SSD PCIe.

+#### USB mass storage

+There can be USB pass-through issues from host to the virtual machine.

+For example, on **VirtualBox**, the WaRP7 did not come up as a mass storage device after running the u-boot command to sync the USB bridge (detailed below) - it needed an additional reset.
+The full process to see the mass storage device is:

+1. On the WaRP7's console, perform the USB mass storage u-boot command: `ums 0 mmc 0`.
+1. In the virtual machine's settings, under **Ports** > **USB**, click the **Add new USB filter** button and select the **FSL USB download gadget**.
+1. Reset the WaRP7.
+1. Perform the `ums` command again.

 <h3 id="update-process-group-membership">Updating your shell process's group memberships</h3>